open-telemetry/semantic-conventions/docs/messaging/messaging-spans.md

 ### Destinations

-A destination represents the entity within a messaging system where messages are published to and consumed from.
+A destination represents the entity within a messaging system where messages are sent to and consumed from.

 A destination is usually uniquely identified by its name within the messaging system instance.